CheckOut

 What is the difference between a kitchen cabinet and a vanity cabinet?

-The difference is that the vanity has: 1) no back piece, 2) no adjustable shelf, 3) false drawer fronts at the top instead of real drawers and 4) a height of 30 inches instead of 34.5 inches.
+The difference is that the vanity has: 1) no back piece, 2) no adjustable shelf, 3) false drawer fronts at the top instead of real drawers and 4) a height of 31 inches, with a "tall" vanity option of 34.5 inches.

 How will your unfinished wood products differ from finished products?